kazettique/suneditor-vue/README.md

 (payload: { clipboardData: any; clipboardEvent: ClipboardEvent }) => void;
 ```

-First, I removed `core` from params since I don't want to mutate the component imperatively.
+First, I removed `core` from arguments since I don't want to mutate the component imperatively.
 (Using reactivity system from Vue!)

-Second, I turned params into an object.
-After that, don't worry about the order anymore.
+Second, I turned arguments into an object.
+So we don't have to worry about the order anymore.
 Just destruct what you need.
 No redundant variables. 😎

 All events are listed below: